Cupping In Chiropractic Care

 When muscles are injured bleeding occurs deep in the tissue and the inflammation process is set off to assist the body.
 This beautiful process works by getting excess waste out of the area and new fresh fluids rushing in to aid in recovery.
 The body doesn’t always fully clean up after itself during this stage and metabolic waste can linger below the surface.

 This is where cupping and massage therapy comes in!
 The negative pressure from cupping pulls these waste products up and flushes out.
-Helping to facilitate new fresh blood coming in and aiding with final clean up.
+Helping to facilitate new fresh blood coming in and aiding with final clean-up.
 The vacuum formed by cupping brings old stagnate blood and cellular waste to the surface and away from the affected tissue.
-Now fresh, healthy new blood and fluid can circulate to the area bringing in fresh oxygen, blood cells and nutrients to the area.
+Now fresh, healthy new blood and fluid can circulate to the area bringing in the fresh oxygen, blood cells, and nutrients to the area.

 While the marks that sometimes follow cupping may appear painful, the treatment is actually quite enjoyable and relaxing.
 Like other massage modalities, cupping soothes the nervous system, creating a parasympathetic “rest and digest” response.
 Inducing deep relaxation makes for a more effective, gentle and comfortable spinal adjustment by Dr. Phil.
 Cupping also quickly relaxes muscles and connective tissue when applied in between vertebrae.
 These tiny tissues are not always easily accessible by traditional massage therapy techniques making cupping a great addition to any treatment.